 Any candidate can be given any ranking, as it is the relative ranking that is counted.

 Preferential voting decision diagram.

-- Does a candidate have a majority?
-If yes, then Winner has been found,
+- Does that candidate have a majority?
+If yes, then the winner has been found.

-If no, then eliminate the last place candidate and distribute eliminated candidate’s ballots.
+If not, then eliminate the last-place candidate and distribute eliminated candidate’s ballots.
 Repeat to step 2.

 The first preference on each ballot counts as a vote for that particular candidate, and the votes are tallied.
 If no candidate receives a majority (greater than 50% of the total valid ballots), the candidate with the fewest number of votes is eliminated and the ballots for that candidate are redistributed to each ballot’s second preference.

 The process continues until a majority is reached by one of the candidates.

 Where can preferential voting be used?